 - External Examiner at Cardiff Metropolitan University (PgDip Practitioner Psychologist) & Glasgow Caledonian University (MSc Forensic Psychology)

 Sponsors and collaborators

-- Dr Andrew Forrester (University of Manchester)
+- Prof Andrew Forrester (University of Cardiff)

 - Dr Tristan McGeorge (CENTRAL AND NORTH WEST LONDON NHS FOUNDATION TRUST)